J D Wetherspoon’s (JDW) “Hold” Rating Reaffirmed at Peel Hunt

-Peel Hunt reaffirmed their hold rating on shares of J D Wetherspoon (LON:JDW) in a report published on Monday morning, ThisIsMoney.Co.Uk reports.
+J D Wetherspoon (LON:JDW)‘s stock had its “hold” rating reaffirmed by stock analysts at Peel Hunt in a research note issued to investors on Monday, ThisIsMoney.Co.Uk reports.

-Other research analysts also recently issued research reports about the company.
-Morgan Stanley reaffirmed an underweight rating on shares of J D Wetherspoon in a report on Monday, November 11th.
-JPMorgan Chase & Co. boosted their price target on J D Wetherspoon from GBX 1,070 ($14.08) to GBX 1,100 ($14.47) and gave the company an underweight rating in a report on Thursday, November 14th.
-Liberum Capital reiterated a hold rating and issued a GBX 1,370 ($18.02) price target on shares of J D Wetherspoon in a report on Wednesday, November 13th.
-Barclays upped their price target on J D Wetherspoon from GBX 1,450 ($19.07) to GBX 1,690 ($22.23) and gave the company an overweight rating in a research report on Friday, November 15th.
-Finally, Berenberg Bank raised their price objective on J D Wetherspoon from GBX 1,400 ($18.42) to GBX 1,750 ($23.02) and gave the stock a buy rating in a research note on Monday, September 23rd.
-Five investment analysts have rated the stock with a sell rating, four have issued a hold rating and two have given a buy rating to the company.
-J D Wetherspoon has a consensus rating of Hold and a consensus target price of GBX 1,488.75 ($19.58).
+Other analysts have also issued research reports about the company.
+Liberum Capital reaffirmed a “hold” rating and set a GBX 1,370 ($18.02) price objective on shares of J D Wetherspoon in a research report on Wednesday, November 13th.
+JPMorgan Chase & Co. upped their price objective on J D Wetherspoon from GBX 1,070 ($14.08) to GBX 1,100 ($14.47) and gave the stock an “underweight” rating in a research report on Thursday, November 14th.
+HSBC lowered J D Wetherspoon to a “hold” rating and upped their price objective for the stock from GBX 1,475 ($19.40) to GBX 1,700 ($22.36) in a research report on Thursday, December 19th.
+Morgan Stanley reaffirmed an “underweight” rating on shares of J D Wetherspoon in a research report on Monday, November 11th.
+Finally, Royal Bank of Canada upped their price objective on J D Wetherspoon from GBX 1,300 ($17.10) to GBX 1,550 ($20.39) and gave the stock an “underperform” rating in a research report on Friday, January 10th.
+Five research analysts have rated the stock with a sell rating, four have assigned a hold rating and two have assigned a buy rating to the company’s stock.
+J D Wetherspoon presently has a consensus rating of “Hold” and a consensus target price of GBX 1,488.75 ($19.58).

 J D Wetherspoon plc owns and operates pubs and hotels in the United Kingdom and the Republic of Ireland.
 As of July 29, 2018, it operated 883 pubs.
 The company was founded in 1979 and is based in Watford, the United Kingdom.